Yellow Sea Region Infrastructure Spending and Land-Use/Pricing News

 Saemangeum International Forum 2011, 2011.06.01, http://eng.saemangeumforum.kr/

-Welcome Message: [...]
+[...]
 During the past several years, the Korean government and North Jeolla Province have put together two international conferences for the development of Saemangeum.
 The first forum focussed on the theme Saemangeum Grand Design, while the second gathering examined issues on Green Growth.
 While the previous conferences focused on Saemangeum's development directions, this year's conference will be a platform for participants to review Saemangeum's development plans and discuss ways to realize them [...]
-Speakers:

 Seung Jun Kwak, Chairman, Presidential Council for Future and Vision